JulienVincenot/MOZLib/README.md

 ***ATTENTION:
 before installing/updating, make sure you don't have any past version of MOZ'Lib on your machine !***

-1) [Download](https://cycling74.com/downloads/) and install the latest version of Max (ideally 8 but 7 works too) for Mac or PC
+1) [Download](https://cycling74.com/downloads/) and install the latest version of Max (ideally 8 or 9 but 7 works too) for Mac or PC

 2) Now start Max and install the last version of the *bach*, *cage* and *dada* packages from Max’s Package Manager (File menu in Max) or [*bach*’s official website](http://www.bachproject.net)